bmarsh9/agent7/README.md

 + Open Event Viewer > Windows Logs > Application and look for EventID `2002` (`Initialization Successful`) from Agent7.
 This means that the agent installed correctly.
 Then look for EventID `2003`. `Agent Registered` means the agent successfully registered with the server.
 + Verify that the agent checked into the server as well
 ##### Uninstall
-+ Right-click and uninstall from Control Panel
++ Right-click and uninstall from Control Panel or uninstall via the console UI

 ### What is next on the roadmap?
 + Documentation (lots of that)